tbooth/snakemake-publishing/episodes/04-source-code-control.md

 First, set some settings for Git.
 These will be saved into a file `.gitconfig` in your home directory, and so will apply any time you use Git within this account on this computer.

+Note that the first two options require using a Git version `>= 2.37.0`.
+Older versions will accept the config command but it will have no effect.

 ```bash
 $ git config --global init.defaultBranch main
 $ git config --global push.autoSetupRemote true